-What are ice hockey sticks used for?
+What are ice hockey sticks?

 The hockey stick has a long shaft that connects to a curved blade at the bottom.
 The stick shape vaguely resembles that of the letter “L”, but the blade is not perfectly perpendicular to the shaft.
 Most modern hockey sticks are one-piece sticks, but some older models were two-pieces so players could create different combinations of shafts and blades.
 There are still a number of customizable features when it comes to one-piece sticks including shaft flexibility, blade curve size, and blade curve direction, which depends on the player’s handedness.

 Goalies have their own special stick where the top of the shaft is the same size, but the bottom of the shaft and the blade are wider than normal sticks.
 Despite their primary role being to prevent goals, many goalies can use their sticks to pass, handle the puck, and even score!
 In the history of the NHL, 12 different goalies have managed to score a total of 15 goals proving that goalies have to be accounted for with the puck on their stick.